We Become Birds: In Loving Memory of Beloved Songwriting Genius Michael Smith « American Songwriter

 By Michael Smith

-He did love this world, but recognized that it wasn’t an easy place for him to be.
-Born with remarkable musical talent as singer, guitarist and songwriter, he took all that talent and developed them, forever expanding his artistry.
-He recognized early on that this was an area – songwriting – in which many had been writing comic strips for years, and he wanted to write novels.
-Not novels in terms of length – but in terms of depth and breadth in his ability to really see the human condition from the inside out.
+He loved this world.
+He loved song, and songwriters, and he loved love.
+But he recognized that this world in these modern times isn’t an easy place for him to be.
+Born with remarkable musical talent as singer, guitarist and songwriter, he took all of that and built on it.
+Loving all songs, poetry, myths, books and art.
+“I read like a crazy person,” he said.
+Forever he was busy expanding his artistry.
+He recognized early on that this was an area – songwriting – in which many had been writing short stories and sketches, and he wanted to write novels.
+Not novels in terms of length, but in terms of depth and breadth to reveal the human condition in all its dimensions, both seen and unseen, earthbound and beyond.

-As a Chicago native, this comes with great sorrow.
+As a Chicago native myself, this comes with great sorrow.
+He was one of our local heroes, and was beloved with good reason.
 His songs spoke to us of true songwriting greatness.
 It wasn’t about hit records or fame.
-It was about beautifully detailed and crafted songs.
-“Spoon River” and “The Dutchman” – which we heard first from Steve Goodman on his first two albums – resounded like absolute miracles.
-Like their pal John Prine, who Goodman also championed before anyone else did, Michael was writing the kinds of songs we aspired to write.
-Songs about real life, yet poignant and poetic and possessing quiet, real-time power.
+It was about beautifully detailed and crafted songs as poignant and timeless as little movies.
+“Spoon River” and “The Dutchman” – which we heard first from Steve Goodman – resounded like absolute miracles.
+Like John Prine, who Goodman also championed before anyone else did, Michael was writing the kinds of songs other songwriters aspired to write.
+Songs about real life, real people, yet poignant and poetic and possessing quiet, real-time power.
+Merge folk songs like “The Bells of Rhymney” with “Eleanor Rigby” and you get near the place he lived.

 From those first songs on, including “Spoon River” and “The Ballad of Dan Moody,” both of which Goodman also recorded, he moved from masterpiece to masterpiece.
 “Crazy Mary” as recorded by Bonnie Koloc came as one of his many amazing character portrayals, as was Sister Clarissa,” the nun who seemed eleven feet tall to a little kid.
 Or the brilliant comic songs he would write, such as “The Last Days of Pompeii,” which managed to be about ancient history, humanity, Hollywood and more all in a fast, ingeniously conceived song.
 It was historic, hysterical and simply astounding all at once.
 And he made it seem easy.